lifeinthegrid/CryptoPulse/README.md

 ## QUICK START
 **[Run Demo Here](https://cryptorater-pulse.vercel.app "target=_blank")** :arrow_forward:
-- Step 1:  [Download ZIP](https://github.com/lifeinthegrid/CryptoPulse/archive/refs/heads/main.zip) to your web-server and extract.
+- **Step 1:**  [Download ZIP](https://github.com/lifeinthegrid/CryptoPulse/archive/refs/heads/main.zip) to your web-server and extract.
-- Step 2:  Open /src/app.json and edit to your liking.
+- **Step 2:**  Open /src/app.json and edit to your liking.
 Coins with "active=true" will load on initialization.
-- Step 3:  Browse to application.
-It is recommended to use an API key to avoid rate limits imposed on public API requests.
+- **Step 3:**  Browse to application.
+Use an API key (not required) to avoid rate limits from public API requests.

-Notes:  The data is stored to local cache for the duration of the cache timeout setting in the app.json file.
+Notes:  The data from the API services are stored to the browsers localStorage cache for the duration of the cache timeout setting in the app.json file.
+To get a free API key with limited requests, just visit the links below in the credits.

 ## CREDITS
 Author: Cory Lamle